gemfire/gemfire-examples/replicated/README.md

 limitations under the License.
 -->

-# Geode replicated region example
+# GemFire replicated region example

 This is a simple example that demonstrates putting values into a replicated region, checking the size, and retrieving the values.

-This example assumes you have installed Java and Geode.
+This example assumes you have installed JDK11 and GemFire.

 ## Steps